rockerz2z/ShortLink/README.md

-banlist - To check banned users list. broadcast - Broadcast Massage Send All Users In Bot. tiny - To short url using tiny isgd - To short url using isgd vgd - To short url using vgd
+banlist - To check banned users list. broadcast - Broadcast Massage Send All Users In Bot. tiny - To short url using tiny
 ```
 </details>